 Tips for reporting symptoms of metastatic breast cancerWhen describing a symptom, it’s important to provide as much information as possible.
 Some women find it helpful to keep a diary of how frequent or severe their symptoms are and how well symptoms are controlled so they can discuss this with their doctor.

 Treatments are available to control and relieve symptoms of metastatic breast cancer and side effects of treatment.
 With some symptoms and side effects, the treatment recommended may depend on the underlying cause of the symptom

 Find out more about:

 - Pressure sores

 The following symptoms are less common but may be a sign of an underlying problem that requires medical care.
-If you have secondary breast cancer, it’s important to let a health professional know if you experience the following problems.
+If you have metastatic breast cancer, it’s important to let a health professional know if you experience the following problems.